How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Data preprocessing and regression modeling strategies

 \subsubsection{Variable selection}

-As mentioned above, given a large number of predictor variables, many of which are to some extent correlated (the maximum correlation of a pair of DLM-based predictors was $<.6$), in order to safeguard interpretability of the partial effects of predictors in our regression models, it is crucial to bring down the number of predictors.
+As mentioned above, given a large number of predictor variables, many of which are to some extent correlated (the maximum correlation of a pair of DLM-based predictors was $r < .6$), in order to safeguard interpretability of the partial effects of predictors in our regression models, it is crucial to bring down the number of predictors.
 For the full list of model-based predictors, the reader is referred to the supplementary materials.

-Predictors were included in our exploratory models if, and only if, (1) their partial effect was significant ($p < 0.001$), (2) including the predictor improved the overall Akaike Information Criterion \citep[AIC;][]{akaike1998information}, and (3) inclusion of a predictor did not lead to unacceptably high concurvity.
+Predictors were included in our exploratory models if, and only if, (1) their partial effect was significant ($p < 0.001$), (2) including the predictor improved the overall Akaike Information Criterion \citep[AIC;][]{akaike1998information}\footnote{AIC measures model fit while punishing model complexity.
+AIC makes it possible to compare the fits of two models: the bigger the difference in two AIC values, the more likely one model is than the other, given the data (smaller AIC values mean better model fit).
+By way of example, if model A has an AIC which is 100 points lower than that of model B, then model A is $e^{\frac{100}{2}} = 5.18 \times 10^{21}$ times more likely than model B.}, and (3) inclusion of a predictor did not lead to unacceptably high concurvity.
 We allowed for two exceptions to these rules: \texttt{C-Precision} in the word models and \texttt{Yes-activation} in the nonword models did not reach significance for one of two training subjects, but their inclusion did substantially improve model fit.
 These predictors were therefore retained.
 Further details on the validation modeling are provided in the Supplementary Materials.